Murdoch Macdonald

-Sir Murdoch MacDonald (6 May 1866 – 24 April 1957) was a notable civil engineer and British politician.
-Born in Inverness, Scotland, MacDonald was educated at the Farraline Park Institution there, and would serve later as the constituency's MP from 1922 until 1950.
+Sir Murdoch MacDonald (6 May 1866 – 24 April 1957) was a notable Scottish civil engineer and British politician.
+Born in Inverness, and educated at the Farraline Park Institution there, he would serve later as the constituency's MP from 1922 until 1950.

 A civil engineer by profession starting in 1890, MacDonald would work in British Egypt from 1898 to 1921.
-He established the firm of consulting engineers which eventually practiced under the name of Sir M MacDonald & Partners from 1927.
+He established the firm of consulting engineers which eventually practised under the name of Sir M MacDonald & Partners from 1927.
 In 1932, he became President of the Institution of Civil Engineers.